 The heads of the Easton Nano Stakes don’t come off predictably or reliably and no one is sure exactly why some stakes fail and others don’t.
 But it stands to reason that if you make a two-piece stake with a cap and tube, and run the cord through the cap, it’s going to pop off sooner or later.
 I’ve never had the same problem with the Tube Steaks that come with Big Sky’s tents (also sold separately) since the cord runs through the tube and not the cap.
 These are the stakes I carry when I need the extra holding power of a long stake and the reliability of a stake that won’t fail.
 The long Big Sky stakes (10 g) are also slightly lighter than the Easton Nano Aluminum states (12 g), measured without the cords.

-So if you want aluminum tube stakes that you can reliably get out of the ground, get yourself some of Big Sky’s Tube Steak Tent Stakes, or bring a titanium trowel so you can dig your Easton stakes out of the ground if their caps pop off.Editor's note: Help support this site by making your next gear purchase through one of the links above.
-Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored gear reviews, articles, and hiking guides.
+So if you want aluminum tube stakes that you can reliably get out of the ground, get yourself some of Big Sky’s Tube Steak Tent Stakes, or bring a titanium trowel so you can dig your Easton stakes out of the ground if their caps pop off.Editor's note: Help support this site by making your next gear purchase through one of the affiliate links above.
+Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.

 Disclosure: Big Sky provided the author with these stakes but he wasn’t under any obligation to review them.